dmail-old/lab/doc/customize.md

 composite.construct(); // 'Hello world'
 ```

 But you won't go very far with an 'Hello world' construct() method.
 To go further on the subject get your inspiration from existing custom malady source code, such as [constructBindMethod]().
+If you want to understand deeply how malady are transmitted to composite see How infection works section below.

 ## How infection works